RafaelBicas/Mercado-Libre-DataSec-Technical-Challenge/README.md

    - REST API: Best TV Shows in Genre
    - SQL: Advertising System Failures Report

+## Python Version used
+This project was implemented and tested with Python 3.12.4 in a Windows 10 machine.

 ## Division

   For each question it was created a file inside one folder.
 The folder has the question' name to identify it.